Clifton, New Jersey: Local government

 The city of Clifton is governed under the 1923 Municipal Manager Law.
 The city is one of seven municipalities (of the 564) statewide governed under this form.
 The governing body is the City Council, which is comprised of seven council members, with all positions elected at-large on a non-partisan basis to concurrent four-terms of office as part of the November general election.
-The Mayor is chosen by the City Council, with the position traditionally given to the top vote getter in the previous election.
+The mayor is chosen by the City Council, with the position traditionally given to the top vote getter in the previous election.
 Clifton's municipal elections had been held in May, as required for municipalities conducting non-partisan elections.
 Following the passage of a state law in 2010 allowing non-partisan elections to be shifted to November, Clifton voters were overwhelmingly in favor of the move in a non-binding referendum held in November 2013.
-On December 13, 2013, the Clifton City Council voted 6–0, with one abstention, to make the move to November elections binding, which had the effect of extending the terms of all sitting council members by six months, from June 30 to December 31.
+On December 13, 2013, the Clifton City Council voted 6–0, with one abstention, to make the move to November local elections binding, which had the effect of extending the terms of all sitting council members by six months, from June 30 to December 31.
 Officials cited increased voter participation and reduced costs as the justifications behind supporting the shift.

-As of 2023, Clifton's Mayor is Raymond Grabowski, whose term of office ends December 31, 2026.
-He replaced James Anzaldi, who had been one of the members of the City Council since 1978, and was first selected to be mayor in 1990, succeeding two-term Mayor Gloria Kolodziej.
-Anzaldi was the first Mayor in Clifton's history to be elected to six terms.
-The other members of the City Council are William "Bill" Gibson, Antonio Latona, Joseph Kolodziej, Lauren E. Murphy, Rosemary Pino, and Mary Sadrakula, all of whom are serving concurrent terms of office that end on December 31, 2026.
+As of 2023, Clifton's mayor is Raymond Grabowski, whose term of office ends December 31, 2026.
+He replaced James Anzaldi, who had been one of the members of the City Council since 1978, and was first selected to be mayor in 1990, succeeding two-term mayor Gloria Kolodziej.
+Anzaldi was the first mayor in Clifton's history to be elected to six terms.
+The other current members of the City Council are Chris D'Amato, William "Bill" Gibson, Antonio Latona, Joseph Kolodziej, Rosemary Pino, Mary Sadrakula, all of whom are serving concurrent terms of office that end on December 31, 2026.

-Grabowski's election and Council nomination as Mayor ended up being considered the most contentious local political event since 1966, when the then-top vote getter, Bill Bate, the only Democrat on the Council at that time, ended up getting passed over in favor of Joseph Vanecek, as, this time around, Grabowski would only get 4 of the 7 possible votes on the Council, as opposed to Anzaldi, who won most, if not all, of those votes unanimously in each of his terms, with the other 3 votes going to newcomer Antonio Latona (Grabowski/Kolodziej/Murphy/Sadrakula voting for Grabowski; Gibson/Latona/Pino, surprisingly, voting for Latona, all despite Gibson reportedly privately considering taking enough of those votes away from Grabowski to become Mayor himself as of January 2023, even though Grabowski won at the polls in November 2022 by the final margin of roughly 9,400-8,200).
+Grabowski's election and Council nomination as mayor ended up being considered the most contentious local political event since 1966, when the then-top vote getter, Bill Bate, the only Democrat on the Council at that time, ended up getting passed over in favor of Joseph Vanecek, as, this time around, Grabowski would only get four of the seven possible votes on the Council, as opposed to Anzaldi, who won most, if not all, of those votes unanimously, in each of his terms, with the other three votes going to newcomer Antonio Latona (Grabowski/Kolodziej/Murphy/Sadrakula voting for Grabowski; Gibson/Latona/Pino, surprisingly, voting for Latona, all despite Gibson reportedly privately considering taking enough of those votes away from Grabowski to become mayor himself as of January 2023, even though Grabowski won at the polls in November 2022 by the final margin of roughly 9,400–8,200).